daveadams/rapture/README.md

 No configuration is required to start using Rapture, but Rapture will store configuration in `config.json`, `aliases.json`, and `accounts.json` in the `~/.rapture` directory.

+## Environment Variables

+Rapture sets the `RAPTURE_ROLE` environment variable with the role ARN or alias of the currently-assumed role.

 ## Caveats

 Rapture assumes the use of `AWS_*` environment variables for determining the root identity.